anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-creation-copy.md

 ***

-## Step 4: Apply Advanced Settings & Calibration
+## Step 4: Apply Advanced Settings

 > 👍 This section allows data scientists and advanced users to fine-tune the model's underlying parameters.